nebbles/SPR/logbook/readme.md

 ## [30 May 2019 ↑](#overview)

+Completed report and updated this logbook for submission. *Please note that the code will be released seperately in the form of a Jupyter Notebook.
+Conversion from the Python script `process.py` is required first.*

 ## [29 May 2019 ↑](#overview)

 Continued work on the report.
+Added support in code to demonstrate detection of material flow error.

 ## [28 May 2019 ↑](#overview)